 Common examples of why we create filtered and unfiltered views would be:

-1. It’s normal for a marketing team, which actively works on a website to create hundreds of sessions in Google Analytics.
+1. Filtering out internal marketing traffic: It’s normal for a marketing team that actively works on a website to create hundreds of sessions in Google Analytics.
 GA tracks this data and reports on it.
 You don’t want to make marketing decisions based on this data as it does not represent the true users of your website.

-2. Say we create a conversion goal, which tracks successful submissions of the contact form, and we want to send a test submission.
+2. Testing conversion goals: Say we create a conversion goal that tracks successful submissions of the contact form and we want to send a test submission.
 We don’t want this test submission to count as a goal, but we still want to know that the goals are counting correctly.
 In the filtered view, we’ve blocked traffic from our internal IP address from showing up in the data.
 The conversion goal, correctly, does not show here.
 In the unfiltered view, we’re not blocking traffic from our internal IP address and the conversion goal shows up.

 What are the different view levels?